ErazeerHead04/rlac/_posts/2026-02-27-Assignment-1.md

 ![Figure 4.
 Bubblelines visualization comparing frequency and distribution of snape across four moral-semantic terms: dark, love, fear, and lily.](https://erazeerhead04.github.io/rlac/assets/images/mix_snape.png)

-To address the moral-legibility claim, I used Bubblelines to compare **snape*** with **dark***, **fear**, **love***, and **lily** across the Rowling books in this corpus.
+To address the moral-legibility claim, I used Bubblelines to compare **Snape*** with **dark***, **fear**, **love***, and **lily** across the Rowling books in this corpus.

 Three patterns stand out:

 1. **Snape is not evenly distributed across the series.** He becomes more prominent in later books, which is consistent with narrative reveal structure: as the series approaches its end, Rowling must “spend” withheld information and reposition readers’ beliefs.
-2. **Love and Lily intensify late.** The *late clustering* of “lily” and higher visibility of “love*” near the later books is consistent with the series’ retroactive explanation strategy: Snape’s motivation becomes legible through a relational key (Lily) rather than through institutional role alone (professor/spymaster).
+2. **Love and Lily intensify late.** The *late clustering* of “lily” and higher visibility of “love” near the later books is consistent with the series’ retroactive explanation strategy: Snape’s motivation becomes legible through a relational key (Lily) rather than through institutional role alone (professor/spymaster).
-3. **Dark and fear persist across books, but do not settle the moral question.** “dark*” and “fear” appear broadly, which suggests they function as ambient genre vocabulary (war, threat, danger) rather than uniquely “Snape-coded” terms.
+3. **Dark and fear persist across books, but do not settle the moral question.** “dark” and “fear” appear broadly, which suggests they function as ambient genre vocabulary (war, threat, danger) rather than uniquely “Snape-coded” terms.

 So, is Snape portrayed as evil or good? **The distant-reading answer is: neither—at least not directly.** What the data supports is a different claim:

-> Snape’s moral status is managed through *timing and adjacency*: early books allow “Snape” to circulate without explanatory anchors; later books increase the density of relational anchors (“lily,” “love*”) that make a “good” interpretation narratively plausible.
+> Snape’s moral status is managed through *timing and adjacency*: early books allow “Snape” to circulate without explanatory anchors; later books increase the density of relational anchors (“lily,” “love”) that make a “good” interpretation narratively plausible.

 This is exactly where distant reading must be paired with interpretive discipline.
 Frequency and distribution show the *architecture of emphasis*, not the moral truth-value of a character.

-In the R section below, I make this more precise by measuring **words that occur near “snape”** (a local context window) and comparing whether that neighborhood is more strongly weighted toward threat vocabulary (e.g., dark, fear) or relational vocabulary (e.g., love, lily) across canon vs fandom.
+In the R section below, I make this more precise by measuring **words that occur near “Snape”** (a local context window) and comparing whether that neighborhood is more strongly weighted toward threat vocabulary (e.g., dark, fear) or relational vocabulary (e.g., love, lily) across canon vs fandom.

 ## Why Fanfiction Matters Here